abourman/ArBUCKLE-ME701/Outputs/README.md

-Outputs bin files are auto saved here.
+Outputs binaries are dumped here